Administrative Procedure 520

 - In the case of fundraising for capital items/projects, the project must be coordinated through the Facilities Manager.

-- Parental permission is required for students to participate in fundraising activities.
+- Parent/Caregiver permission is required for students to participate in fundraising activities.

-- Individual schools will be responsible for informing parents of upcoming fundraising activities and seeking appropriate permission.
+- Individual schools will be responsible for informing parents/caregivers of upcoming fundraising activities and seeking appropriate permission.